Lily129148/Extreme-Value-Theory-in-finance/README.md

 - **Logistic regression** estimates the probability of an extreme loss
 - **OLS regression** is used to examine relationships between FTSE 100 returns and macroeconomic variables

-## Key Findings
+## Results

-The analysis indicates that:

-- EVT can be used to model the tail behaviour of extreme FTSE 100 losses
+The analysis estimates the behaviour of extreme FTSE 100 losses using a POT-GPD framework and examines the relationship between macroeconomic conditions and extreme-event probability.

-- Macroeconomic conditions are associated with the probability of extreme market events
-- Monetary conditions and inflation are associated with increased downside risk
-- Economic growth is associated with lower extreme-risk probability
+### Extreme Value Analysis

+[insert key EVT figure]

+### Macroeconomic Drivers

+[insert logistic regression figure/table]

+The results provide evidence that macroeconomic conditions contain information about the likelihood of extreme downside events.

 ## Technologies & Methods